digitalfabrik/integreat-app/native/docs/manual-builds.md

 yarn android
 ```

-Alternatively, you can also use the GUI in Android Studio to build and run the app, this sometimes helps with
+Alternatively, you can also use the GUI in Android Studio to build and run the app.
+This sometimes helps with
 troubleshooting.

 ### Running the App via ADB network

-Start the app on mobile device using **ADB over network**
+Start the app on a mobile device using **ADB over network**

 1. Enable ADB via Network on your phone (Dev Settings)
 2. Connect phone via usb